DoctorMcKay/node-steam-user/README.md

 An object containing your friend groups (in the official client, these are called *tags*).
 Keys are numeric group IDs, and objects as follows:
 - `name` - A `string` containing the name of the group.
 - `members` - An array containing `SteamID` objects for the members of this friend group.

+### picsCache

+**v3.3.0 or later is required to use this property**

+An object containing cached data about known apps and packages.
+Only useful if the `enablePicsCache` option is `true`.
+- `changenumber` - The last known changenumber
+- `apps` - An object whose keys are AppIDs and values are objects identical to those returned by `getProductInfo`
+- `packages` - An object whose keys are PackageIDs and values are objects identical to those returned by `getProductInfo`

 # Methods